HOME AT LAST

 From there, they lived in the shelter until housing was available.
 Shelters provide a necessary service in our community, but it was a tough transition for Ivanna and Carmello.

 “When I went there I had low self-esteem, I wasn’t motivated to do anything.”

 People at the shelter helped her get back on track with her career by encouraging her to go to school.
 The day she received the call about her housing voucher, she picked Carmello up from school and told him the news.

 “He was so excited, he was just like, ‘Oh, I’m going to have my own room, I’m going to have my own friends outside, I can have sleepovers.’”
 Carmello could be a kid again.

 They were so excited to have their own place that they slept on an air mattress in the middle of their new living room, in an otherwise empty apartment.

 Your support makes this work possible.
+Will you consider making a donation today to make sure it can continue to reach even more families in need?
 Over the past five years, our region’s more coordinated approach has housed 1,876 people in greater New Haven.
 Ending homelessness won’t happen overnight, but one population at a time, we’re making progress by working together.
 First we tackled veteran homelessness, then it was chronic homelessness, and we’re working to end youth and family homelessness next.
 Carmello and Ivanna’s new home brings the community one step closer to our goal.

 Since moving into their apartment, Ivanna has worked long hours as a Patient Care Assistant and saved up for a reliable used car, a Nissan Altima.
 Before that she had been driving an old minivan she borrowed from her father.
 And recently, they added a new member to their family–a pet hamster named Buddy.
 It may seem small, but a pet like this represents home and stability.